 - 12.5ml Amaretto

-Half fill a rocks glass with ice, top with Jack Daniel’s, then Amaretto with a dash of cola.
+Cocktail recipes: Half fill a rocks glass with ice, top with Jack Daniel’s, then Amaretto with a dash of cola.
 Stir briefly, and serve with an orange slice and a dark cherry.

 Frequently asked questions about Jack Daniel’s

 You can purchase a whole barrel (or 240 bottles worth) of Jack Daniel’s from the distillery in Lynchburg or have it sent to your home.
-The barrel costs $10,000, plus tax.
-You can hand-select your barrel, or have it chosen for you.
+The barrel costs $10,000 plus tax.
+You can hand-select your barrel or have it chosen for you.

-Although historically a subject of controversy, Jack Daniel’s is categorised as a Tennessee whiskey.
+Although historically a subject of controversy, Jack Daniel’s is categorized as a Tennessee whiskey.
 Prior to the charcoal-mellowing process, it does indeed carry many characteristics of bourbon, but the finished product is a whiskey.

 Jack Daniel’s is technically not a Scotch.
 All Scotch is whiskey, but not all whiskeys are Scotch.
 For a whiskey to be Scotch, it has to be made in Scotland.
 Jack Daniel’s is produced in Tennessee, USA.